urashidmir/ledger-api/README.md

 - **Single-process only.** The "no concurrency control" decision above holds only because the balance read-modify-write is synchronous end-to-end.
-  Swapping in a real datastore (see "No persistence" above) or running multiple instances for scale/availability would put an `await` in that path and reopen the interleaving window this design currently avoids — either would need real locking or transactions to stay safe.
+  Swapping in a real datastore (see "No persistence" above) or running multiple instances for scale/availability would put an `await` in that path and reopen the interleaving window this design currently avoids — but the two aren't the same problem.
+Staying single-process with a real datastore can be fixed cheaply with an in-process per-account lock (e.g. a promise chain keyed by account id), since only one process ever touches that account's memory.
+Running multiple instances removes that assumption — each process has independent memory, so an in-process lock doesn't coordinate across them — and needs real cross-process locking or transactions instead.

 ## Requirements